PASS 3: Temporal Dynamics

 -

-Engineer L decides not to mention potential risks during suspension communication
+Engineer L does not mention the potential increased risk during suspension communications

 RDF JSON-LD